Welcome to our school

 Not all parents park illegally or irresponsibly and we do receive complaints as to why there can’t be more regular parking enforcement or parking restrictions placed outside schools.

 Not all school locations are suitable for additional parking restrictions due to the nature of the road, the potential of transferring the problem to busier, more dangerous roads and ensuring restrictions don’t adversely affect residents that live near to school.
-For schools that wish to find out whether it would be possible to install additional parking restrictions you can contact our Traffic Team on the e-mail below:

 It is vital that parents should be aware that the safety in the immediate environment outside of school can be improved with their cooperation.
 It doesn’t matter what parking initiative is proposed, the only thing that can improve the situation outside schools on a consistent basis, is if some parents are more considerate and responsible.
 Everything depends on their compliance with the rules.